Radio Free Europe/Radio Liberty: 2020s

-In the aftermath of Belarusian presidential elections of 2020, Radio Liberty and other independent media resources experienced significant pressure from the government and law enforcement.
-Journalists’ accreditations were cancelled by the authorities on October 2, 2020.
-On July 16, 2021, the office in Minsk and homes of the journalists were raided by the police.
+In the aftermath of Belarusian presidential elections of 2020, Radio Liberty and independent media resources experienced significant pressure from the government and law enforcement.
+Journalists’ accreditations were cancelled by the authorities on 2 October 2020.
+On 16 July 2021, the office in Minsk and homes of the journalists were raided by the police.

-In Russia, the government designated radio's website as a "foreign agent" on May 14, 2021.
+In Russia, the government designated the station's website as a "foreign agent" on 14 May 2021.
 RL's bank accounts were frozen.
 By that time, Roskomnadzor, the Russian mass media regulator, had initiated 520 cases against the broadcaster, with total fines for the RL's refusal to mark its content with the "foreign agent" label estimated at $2.4m.
-On May 19, 2021, RL filed a legal case at the European Court of Human Rights, accusing the Russian government of violating freedom of expression and freedom of the media.
+On 19 May 2021, RL filed a legal case at the European Court of Human Rights, accusing the Russian government of violating freedom of expression and freedom of the media.

+In March 2023, a criminal case was opened against Moscow resident Yury Kokhovets, a participant in the RFE/RL's street poll.
+He faced up to 10 years in prison under Russia's 2022 war censorship laws.

+In 2022, Radio Free Europe was awarded an Online Journalism Award for coverage of Russia's War on Ukraine.

+In 2023, a court in Bishkek, capital of Kyrgyzstan, accepted a request from the Culture Ministry to ban the operations of RFE/RL's Kyrgyz Service.

+On July 31, 2023, the European Parliament passed a resolution calling on the European Commission and the Member States to strengthen independent Belarusian media outlets and welcoming the relocation of RFE/RL to Lithuania from where it "provides credible media coverage for the audience in Belarus".

+In September 2023, RFE/RL's Azerbaijani service, Radio Azadliq, was revealed to have a leadership with links to Azerbaijan's ruling authorities, which censored content critical of the Azerbaijani government and instead published content that promoted the government's agendas.

+In February 2024, RFE was listed as an 'undesirable organization' by Russia, effectively making it illegal in the country.

+In May 2024, RFE/RL journalist Farid Mehralizade was detained in Azerbaijan in connection with the "Abzas Media case".
+In June 2025, he was sentenced to 9 years in prison.